FIRE's Summer Internship Program

-- Work closely with our Campus Freedom Network (CFN), Defense, Education, Development, and Media programs to assist with research and administrative projects.
+- Work closely with our Campus Outreach, Defense, Education, Development, and Media programs to assist with research and administrative projects.
 Interns complete research projects and help staff members with writing, case work, fundraising, public relations, and administrative duties.

-- Attend and assist with the CFN's annual summer conference.
+- Attend and assist with the annual student summer conference.
 The FIRE interns will also lead an hour-long session for conference attendees.

 - Write about FIRE cases and issues for our blog, The Torch.